Home

 This guide shows how to build a robot with Raspberry Pi zero or a board H3 Allwinner with the addition of some sensors using openFrameworks, dlib and ofxGPIO as a development environment, to build a robot and software for remote control and showing a first approach to face recognition and imagenet predict with machine learning DLIB and openFrameworks

-The programming of the robot is very simple, all transactions will be done on the remote PC that deals with controlling the robot via TCP protocol, the only operations carried out by the robot are:
+The programming of the robot is very simple, all transactions will be done on the remote PC that deals with controlling the robot via TCP protocol, the only operations carried out by the robot are: open a two-way socket for control of the motors and the receipt of sensor data as MPU or compass open a second socket that deals with the streaming video webcam.

 The basic components for this project: